State Representative Christine Barber

 At-Large Board Member

 Lindsay N. Sabadosa is the State Representative for the 1st Hampshire District and is the first woman to ever hold the seat.
-First elected in 2018, Lindsay’s legislative priorities include protecting and expanding reproductive rights, providing affordable housing, addressing the climate crisis, supporting access to transportation, and protecting workers’ rights.
-Lindsay Sabadosa attended Wellesley College for her AB ('02), and attended the University of Edinburgh for her MSc ('06).
+First elected in 2018, Lindsay’s legislative priorities include protecting and expanding reproductive rights, ensuring universal health care, providing affordable housing, addressing the climate crisis, supporting access to transportation, and protecting workers’ rights.
+Lindsay Sabadosa has her AB from Wellesley College, her MSc from the University of Edinburgh, and her Doctorate in Law and Policy from Northeastern University.

 A community organizer at heart, Sabadosa organized her first protest march at the age of nine to protest the closing of her hometown library due to budget cuts.
 She began to focus her electoral work on women candidates, working for both local and state-wide women candidates, and ultimately joining the Board of Directors of Emerge Massachusetts in order to deepen and expand her interest in building benches.